MelomanCat/getaround-dashboard/README.md

 Scope and thresholds: Simulations for different delay thresholds (30-180 min) and scope (all cars vs. Connect only)

 🚀 Live Demo
-👉 Open the Dashboard on Streamlit
+👉 Open the Dashboard on Streamlit: https://getaround-project-dashboard.streamlit.app/

 📁 Files